genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 vmd > set sel [atomselect top "protein"] vmd > measure center $sel weight mass 2.618640661239624 15.951170921325684 17.753435134887695
 ```

 ![](/assets/images/2019_07_setup_figure1.jpg)

 ##  Step2.
 Modify the original PDB file

 In Step 2, we modify the PDB file in order to set up the system correctly.
-Let's go to the "`2_modpdb`" directory.
-We can find "`build.tcl`" in this directory.
+Let's go to the `2_modpdb` directory.
+We can find `build.tcl` in this directory.
 Let's take a look at this file with the `less` command.
 This is a tcl script, which contains the VMD commands we want to execute.
 By executing this script through VMD, the following procedures can be performed sequentially and automatically:
 1) load the PDB file,